 Understanding your energy usage

-With just a few weeks to go until December 25, parents will be busy trying to work out what presents to stick under the tree this year.
+With less than two weeks to go until December 25, parents will be busy trying to work out what presents to wrap up and stick under the tree this year.

-With this in mind, rather than spend cash on presents that may only get played with a few times before being discarded, why not think about putting something a little longer-lasting in your little one’s stocking?
+With this in mind, rather than splash cash on presents that may only get played with a few times before being discarded, why not think about putting something a little longer-lasting in your little one’s stocking this year?

 Christmas is a great time to teach little ones about the value of money – and how to look after it.

 Admittedly, a junior ISA or children’s savings account may not be particularly exciting to unwrap on the morning of December 25.

 But a gift such as this could grow into a very welcome nest egg by the time your son, daughter or grandchild turns 18 – and they will be grateful one day.

 There are now a whole host of ways to gift money.
 Here we take a closer look.

 A junior Individual Savings Account (ISA) is a tax-efficient, long-term savings account which you can open for your child.

 Once set up, parents, grandparents and other family members can pay up to the savings limit, which currently stands at £9,000 each year.
 All returns are free of tax, and the money cannot be accessed until the child turns 18.